Cleo McQueen: Reception

 For her portrayal of Cleo, Mulkerrin was voted Best Newcomer at the 2015 Digital Spy Reader Awards.
 Of her win, Daniel Kilkelly stated, "Joining a soap and being handed the biggest issue-based storyline of the year is no easy challenge, but young Hollyoaks actress Nadine Mulkerrin did herself proud this year – with truthful and sensitive performances as abused teen Cleo McQueen."
 Mulkerrin was included in the longlist for Best Actress at The British Soap Awards 2016.
 The following year, she received a nomination for Best Female Dramatic Performance.
 Mulkerrin was also included on the longlist for Best Actress at the 2017 Inside Soap Awards.
 In 2018, Mulkerrin earned a nomination in the Best Female Dramatic Performance category at The British Soap Awards 2018.
 She also received another nomination for Best Actress at the Inside Soap Awards 2018, and another nomination in the Best Soap Actor (Female) category at the 2018 Digital Spy Reader Awards, where she came in third place with 15.2% of the total vote.
 Cleo's bulimia story also received a nomination under the Best Soap Storyline category; it came in seventh place with 7.7% of the total votes.
+In 2025, Cleo and Sienna received a "Best Soap Couple" nomination at the Digital Spy Reader Awards.
+Mulkerrin was longlisted for "Best Actress" at the 2026 Inside Soap Awards, whilst "Cleo's postpartum psychosis" was longlisted for "Best Storyline".

 Anthony Langford, writing for NewNowNext, thought the Harry and Cleo pairing was "cute" and that they were a "likeable" couple.
 However, as Harry was gay, Langford did not think their relationship would end happily, saying "Cleo is the clingy type and can be a bit unstable.
 I don't think she's going to take it very well when the truth comes out."
 Michael Cregan of Inside Soap praised Mulkerrin's performance.
 He highlighted Cleo's attempt to stop Reenie from drinking as "an outstanding scene" and said "We've always been a fan of Zoe Lucker, but young Nadine Mulkerrin gives her a run for her money.
 The following year, another contributor to Inside Soap praised Mulkerrin and Nicole Barber-Lane for their performances during Pete's trial, saying "They share a powerful scene where Cleo finally realises the truth."